ost-utechja/UTech_Jamaica_Student_FAQs/fees.md

 <details>
 <summary><strong>Do tuition payments reflect immediately on my account?</strong></summary>

+No.<br><br>

-No. Tuition payments require at least two clear business days (Monday to Friday) to be processed and reflected on the student account.
+Tuition payments require at least two clear business days (Monday to Friday) to be processed and reflected on your student account.

 </details>